Sarah Taylor

 The 2026 Case: Dobson v Unsted — What Happened?

-In Dobson and another v Unsted and another [2026] UKUT 93 (LC) https://www.iclr.co.uk/document/2026001444/2026ukut93lc_TNA/html the Upper Tribunal (Lands Chamber) considered a dispute over a small triangle of land — roughly one metre by two metres — situated between two neighbouring houses (No. 27 and No. 29).
+In the recent case of Dobson and another v Unsted and another [2026] UKUT 93 (LC), the Upper Tribunal (Lands Chamber) considered a dispute over a small triangle of land, roughly one metre by two metres, situated between two neighbouring houses (No. 27 and No. 29).

-The disputed land was registered to the owner of No. 27 (the Unsteds).
+The disputed land was registered to the owners of No. 27 (the Unsteds).
 However, since 2002, the owners and occupiers of No. 29 had mowed and maintained it as part of their front garden.
 When the current owners of No. 29 (the Dobsons) acquired the property in 2009, they continued doing the same.
-Over the years they also planted herbs and a flowerbed, replaced topsoil, and placed a house number sign on the land.
+Over the years, they also planted herbs and a flowerbed, replaced topsoil, and placed a house number sign on the land.

-Crucially, a former owner of No. 27 gave evidence that she had not even been aware the land existed and had never maintained it.
+Crucially, a former owner of No. 27 gave evidence that she had not even been aware that the land existed and had never maintained it.
 Former tenants of No. 27 confirmed they had always understood the strip belonged to No. 29.

 • For a small strip of open front lawn: regular mowing and maintenance can be sufficient.